 What the heck are supernormal stimuli you may be asking.
 Here’s Wikipedia’s definition, “A supernormal stimulus or superstimulus is an exaggerated version of a stimulus to which there is an existing response tendency or any stimulus that elicits a response more strongly than the stimulus for which it evolved.”

 When it comes to processed foods manufacturers design them to illicit an above and beyond normal response…. these foods taste absolutely awesome and nothing like you’d find in nature.
 How are we supposed to resist that?
 Think Cheetos, Doritos, or any products that have lots of fat, salt, or sugar.

 Are you getting the picture?
-They’re awfully hard to stop eating and that’s why we avoid them.
+It’s very hard to stop eating these types of packaged foods and that’s why we avoid them.
 Luckily our tastebuds can adjust back to normal so food from nature still tastes delicious.
 I point this out so you know what you’re up against.
 Remember this the next time you’re tempted by your favorite ice cream.

 I personally can’t have these types of foods in the house and that’s a good strategy.
 Don’t buy them!!

 9 Vegan Store-Bought Foods to Avoid if You’re Oil-Free

 Here’s just a small list of some of the foods, while seemingly innocuous won’t serve your health the way you’re hoping.
 If I’ve missed anything, please add your suggestions in the comments below.

 While it’s tempting to purchase store-bought mayonnaise, it is always made with some kind of oil.
 It doesn’t really matter which kind, they all contain around 120 calories and 14 grams of fat!
 Phew… that IS a lot.